Unearth (film): Themes

 Co-director Dorota Swies stated that the film is "not just about fracking but how, in general, we take the goods of nature for granted.
 Greed and ignorance have already destroyed our water supplies with chemicals, biological or radiological waste."
 Co-director John C. Lyons added:

 Adrienne Barbeau said that the larger issues in the film were her attraction to the material.

 Release

 Unearth premiered at the Fantasia International Film Festival in August 2020.
 The film's international distribution rights were acquired by Reel Suspects that year.
 Cinedigm acquired the rights for the film in the U.S. and Canada, and released the film at Laemmle Theatres in North Hollywood, Los Angeles, California, on April 20, 2021.
 It received a wider theatrical release on Earth Day, April 22, 2021.
 It also screened at the Sunset Drive-in in Waterford, Pennsylvania on April 29, 2021.

+On August 22, 2022, the film screened as part of the "Messaging the Monstrous: Eco Horror" program at the Museum of Modern Art (MoMA) in New York, followed by a Q&A with Barbeau, Lyons and Swies.

+Home media

-The Ultimate Edition Blu-ray was released on April 19, 2022.
+The film was released on Blu-ray on April 19, 2022.